 11:00 am – 3:00 pm / 5:00 pm – 11:00 pm

 Abe Photos (Abe Restaurant Menu)

-Kabisera is related to Dencio’s which is owned and operated Max’s Group Inc. Located at B3 Bonifacio High Street, Taguig City.
+Kabisera restaurant is related to Dencio’s which is owned and operated Max’s Group Inc. Located at B3 Bonifacio High Street, Taguig City.
 For reservation call 02 776 9883.

 Sinigang na Pula (Lechon Pugon) – Php375